iOS: Push notifications

 Modify your VoxEngine scenario

-To let Voximplant cloud send push notifications to applications, the JavaScript scenario that initiates a call should include a push notification helper:
+To let the Voximplant cloud send push notifications to applications, the JavaScript scenario that initiates a call should include a push notification helper:

 Provide a token to the Voximplant cloud

 The Voximplant Cloud requires a device token to send a push notification for an incoming call.
 To get a VoIP push token, it is required to import the PushKit framework and subscribe to push token updates.
 We recommend that you do it when starting the application.
-Although there is no requirements to place the implementation of PushKit integration to the AppDelegate, it is better to initiate PKPushRegistry as soon as possible.
+Although there are no requirements to place the implementation of PushKit integration to the AppDelegate, it is better to initiate PKPushRegistry as soon as possible.

 To get the push token for the first time, it is required to subscribe to the PKPushRegistryDelegate.pushRegistry(_:didUpdate:for:) method that is invoked when the system receives new credentials (including a push token) for the specified push type.
 If the push token is received earlier (for example, when the application was launched the previous time), this method is not invoked.
 However, you can get a locally cached push token from the PKPushRegistry.pushToken(for:) method.